handsontable/hyperformula/README.md

 ## Implementing custom procedures

-HandsOnEngine can be extended by writing plugins which add new procedures to formula interpreter.
+HyperFormula can be extended by writing plugins which add new procedures to formula interpreter.
 Implementing a plugin means implementing a class deriving from `FunctionPlugin` class.

 This class needs to: